Hong Kong Housing Authority and Housing Department

 Note 2:

-With effect from 1 November 2003, tenants who keep prohibited dog(s) or animal(s) inside the leased premises without prior written consent of the HA will be allotted penalty points under the Marking Scheme.
+With effect from 1 November 2003, tenants who keep prohibited dog(s) or animal(s) in leased premises without prior written consent of the Landlord will be allotted penalty points under the Marking Scheme.
+Tenants who have been granted the permission should strictly comply with the prescribed rules for dog keeping.
+The permission will be withdrawn if there are two substantiated incidents of creating nuisance/ breaking the rules.

 Note 3:

-For households who have thrown objects from a height that may cause serious danger or personal injury, the HA will terminate the subject tenancy by issuing a Notice-to-quit in pursuance of the Housing Ordinance.
+For households who have thrown objects from height that may cause serious danger or personal injury, the HA will terminate the subject tenancy by issuing a Notice-to-quit in pursuance of the Housing Ordinance.

 Frequently Asked Questions about the Marking Scheme